unrealwork/atsd-use-cases/how-to/database/calculated-values/README.md

 endlist
 ```

 * These dates are fed into the dropdown menu which represent the official start dates of several recessions throughout U.S. history.
-The syntax for this chart's dropdown menu is shown below:
+The syntax for this drop-down list is shown below:

 ```ls
   [dropdown]